Anto58/Getting-and-Cleaning-Data-Project/Codebook.md

 **vartype**

-This variable either takes the value pf "mean" or "st_dev" depending upon whether the underlying variable was the mean or standard deviation of the measurement
+This character variable either takes the value pf "mean" or "st_dev" depending upon whether the underlying variable was the mean or standard deviation of the measurement

 **measure**

-This variable describes the feature being measured.
+This character variable describes the feature being measured.
 There are 17 possible measures as follows:

 * fBodyAcc